techyugadi/picocms-docker/README.md

 # Run

-To run the docker, issue the follosing command :
+To run the docker, issue the following command :

 sudo docker run -d -p mapped_port:80 your_user/picocms